General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Numerical methods

-This subgrid model is expected to qualitatively capture heating and angular momentum transport during the merger of two neutron stars.
-It does not however capture the effects of a large scale magnetic field (winds, jets), and is not calibrated to capture the effects of the magnetorotational instability in the post-merger disk -- typically, the effective $\alpha$ parameter that one would associate with our method in the accretion disk is significantly lower than what one would need to match the magnetorotational instability.
+This subgrid model is expected to qualitatively capture heating and angular momentum transport.
+It does not however capture the effects of a large scale magnetic field.
+Accordingly, we cannot use this model to study relativistic jets, gamma-ray bursts, or magnetically-driven winds.
+High-resolution 3D MHD simulations would be required to accomplish those objectives.

+Unless otherwise noted, all figures in this manuscript for simulations LS220-178-106 and SFHo-178106 are for the simulations including a subgrid viscosity model.
+The simulations without viscosity performed for case LS220-178-106 are only used to estimate the impact of that model.